microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkloginstatus.md

 ---
 title: "teamworkLoginStatus resource type"
-description: "Represents the details about the login status of Microsoft Teams, Skype, and Exchange."
+description: "Represents the details about the login status of Microsoft Teams, Skype for Business, and Exchange."
 author: "adsrivastava2"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"